nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 * Fire Break then Nuke down Onnen Musha
 * Swap Yukari & Mitsuru to Act Freely to have them use their Break spells

-Run around Caina looking for fusion materials then fuse one of these:
+Run around Atenora Section 1 looking for fusion materials then fuse one of these:

-> Dominon x King Frost = Succubus
->
-> Raja Naga x Virtue = Succubus
->
 > Koumokuten x Sati = Succubus
 >
 > Vasuki/Nata Taishi/Koumokuten x Orobas = Succubus